lovell/sharp/docs/api.md

 #### tile(options)

-The size, overlap and directory layout to use when generating square Deep Zoom image pyramid tiles.
+The size, overlap, container and directory layout to use when generating square Deep Zoom image pyramid tiles.

 `options` is an Object with one or more of the following attributes:

 * `size` is an integral Number between 1 and 8192.
 The default value is 256 pixels.
 * `overlap` is an integral Number between 0 and 8192.
 The default value is 0 pixels.
+* `container` is a String, with value `fs` or `zip`.
+The default value is `fs`.
 * `layout` is a String, with value `dz`, `zoomify` or `google`.
 The default value is `dz`.

+You can also use the file extension .zip or .szi to write to a ZIP container instead of the filesystem.

 ```javascript
 sharp('input.tiff')